grueproof/teamcharter/TeamCharterWorkshop.md

 * Team Goals and Measures - Results, Process, Commitment
 * Ground Rules - Trust, Communication, Process

+## Part Two: Results

+### Brainstorm

+For ten minutes, do a post-it note brainstorming session focusing on the following questions:

+"Who are our stakeholders?
+What are our deliverables?
+What do those deliverables enable?"

+### Focus

+Using colored dot stickers, ask the team to dot the following.

+* Red: Most important things (2-3 stickers)
+* Green: Most exciting things  (2 stickers)
+* Blue: Most difficult things  (2 stickers)

+### Distill

+Have the team group the items by subject, and record on new post-its the subjects.
+You will use these later.

+### Brainstorm

 ## Part Three: Purpose

 ### Brainstorm